 ODID provides some financial support for students to do research.
 This has typically been up to a maximum of £800 for each student collecting data.
+The financial support will only be awarded in students submit all the required forms for CUREC and insurance on time as well as attend a mandatory University fieldwork safety session.
 Summer funding may also be available through your College.
 Research costs tend to range between approximately £800 and £5,000 depending on fieldwork site(s), the cost of travel, the in-country expenses such as accommodation, software purchases, additional technology for collecting data, translation fees, and whether hired research assistance is needed.
 It is important to ensure that you will have sufficient funds to carry out your chosen research.